Geology of Aruba: Cenozoic (66 million years ago-present)

 A small outcrop of Eocene and Oligocene limestone occurs at Butucu Ranch in east-central Aruba, without quartz, but containing fossils from the time period such as algae and foraminifera.
-Named for exposures on Curaçao, the Seroe Domi Formation is on the southwestern side of Aruba and includes a series of detrital limestone and conglomerates.
+Named for exposures on Curaçao, the Neogene Seroe Domi Formation is on the southeastern side of Aruba and includes a series of detrital limestone and conglomerates.

 In 1942, two French friars using divining rods instructed a team to drill the Oranjestad borehole down 302 meters, which revealed the Oranjestad sands and clays from the Pliocene and Late Miocene, as well as a hypersaline artesian well.
 Five limestone terraces formed during the past 2.5 million years of the Quaternary.